opencontrol/compliance-masonry/docs/masonry-for-the-compliance-literate.md

 https://github.com/opencontrol/schemas#components

-The control justifications are then grouped into "components" (representing the parts of a system that deal with specific security requirements), which Compliance Masonry merges together to represent the overall system. cloud.gov, for example, reuses open source code from the Cloud Foundry and Concourse open source projects, so cloud.gov is writing many control statements that explain security measures in Cloud Foundry and Concourse.
-The cloud.gov team publishes those component-specific control statements as structured data that other CSPs using one or both of those open source components can adapt for their control documentation.
+The control justifications are then grouped into ["components"](https://github.com/opencontrol/schemas#components) (representing the parts of a system that deal with specific security requirements), which Compliance Masonry merges together to represent the overall system. cloud.gov, for example, reuses open source code from the [Cloud Foundry](https://www.cloudfoundry.org/) and [Concourse](http://concourse.ci/) open source projects, so cloud.gov is writing many control statements that explain security measures in Cloud Foundry and Concourse.
+The cloud.gov team publishes those component-specific control statements as structured data that other Cloud Service Providers (CSPs) using one or both of those open source components can adapt for their control documentation.
 Systems deployed to cloud.gov can then import cloud.gov’s full set of control descriptions, bringing along the control justifications for everything below.

-Componentizing of compliance information also means that any other systems built on top of AWS, for example, could inherit those same control justifications, without needing to re-write them.
+Componentizing of compliance information also means that any other systems built on top of Amazon Web Services (AWS), for example, could inherit those same control justifications, without needing to re-write them.
 Furthermore, if something compliance-related changes at the AWS level, this can be updated in one place, and automatically propagate out to the compliance documentation for the downstream systems.

 Compliance information now can be stored alongside code, thus making it easier to update alongside relevant changes, in a big step towards continuous compliance.